Ryan Doherty: Start in baseball

-He went undrafted after college, although was eventually signed as a free agent by the Arizona Diamondbacks in June 2005.
-Despite being the first seven-foot-tall player in minor league baseball history, and playing for the Yakima Bears and South Bend Silver Hawks, the Diamondbacks released Doherty in 2007 after he did not advance past High-A Visalia Oaks.
+Doherty forgoed his senior season of college baseball and signed as a free agent by the Arizona Diamondbacks in June 2005.
+He became the first seven-foot-tall player in Minor League Baseball history when he played for the Yakima Bears in 2005.
+He moved up one minor league level the next two seasons, playing for the Single-A South Bend Silver Hawks in 2006 and the High-A Visalia Oaks in 2007.
+The Diamondbacks released Doherty in 2007, after just three appearances with Visalia.
+In his professional baseball career, he had a 12–4 record as a relief pitcher, with 6 saves and a 2.83 earned run average.

 Move to beach volleyball

 After his release from minor league baseball, Doherty moved to South Carolina and took up beach volleyball with Steve Johnson.
 Shortly afterward he decided to pursue a professional career and moved to Huntington Beach, California.
 He turned professional in 2010, competing in four events on the 2010 AVP Pro Beach Tour.
-While in Southern California, his persistence and work ethic paid off in the form of a partnership with Casey Patterson, who became his regular partner in 2012.
+Casey Patterson became his regular partner in 2012.
 They paired together to win the 2012 National Volleyball League Preakness event in Baltimore over highly ranked Phil Dalhausser and Todd Rogers.

 In 2013, Doherty teamed up with Todd Rogers and began to compete not only in the domestic AVP Tour, but also internationally in the FIVB Beach Volleyball World Tour and NORCECA Beach Volleyball Circuit.
 Despite a number of top-five finishes, the Rogers/Doherty combination never placed first in a competition.

 Starting with the October 2013 São Paulo Grand Slam on the 2013 FIVB Beach Volleyball World Tour, Doherty had switched partners to Nick Lucena.

 In the 2015 AVP season, Doherty played with Pepperdine alum John Mayer.